rolsen/ljswitchboard-project_manager/README.md

 ## Building & Releasing (12/1/2017)
 1. git pull // update -project_manager
-2. npm run git_pull_core // Pull core project updates.
+2. npm run build // runs git_pull_core, prep_build_and_run
+3. When finished will launch the built version of Kipling.
+A compressed version of Kipling is also created and is ready to be uploaded to github for release.

+### Debugging building.
+If things aren't working properly, run:
-3. npm run clean_core // Clean the core projects.
+1. npm run git_pull // to pull all latest project changes.
-4. npm run setup_core_dist // install distribution dependencies for the core projects.
-5. npm run // to make sure Kipling can properly start.
+2. npm run setup_all // to run npm install everywhere.
-6. navigate into builder repo, "npm run build_project"
-7. Re-name output folder to be Kipling[major].[minor].[patch].[year]_[month]_[date]_[platform]
-   ex: Kipling.3.1.8.2017_08_30_win32
-8. Compress created folder.

 ## Kipling Core projects/folders: